 - An integrated training environment for doctoral students

 - Interdisciplinary courses in molecular biophysics

 - Biophysical supergroup meetings and seminar series

 - Cross-disciplinary advising by teams of faculty mentors

 - Training in the responsible conduct of rigorous and reproducible research

 - Participation in a collaborative, welcoming biophysics research community

 - Graduate Certificate in Molecular Biophysics

-This website contains information about the laboratories and departments involved in the program, the sponsored courses and seminars offered, the Graduate Certificate in Molecular Biophysics, and graduate admissions.
+This website contains information about the departments, laboratories, faculty, and trainees participating in the program; the sponsored courses and seminars offered; the Graduate Certificate in Molecular Biophysics; the available biophysical instrumentation; the campus environment and resources; and graduate admissions.